uni-sabia/co2/README.md

 * Which sector has highest co2 emission?
 * Which sector is making the fastest progress on emissions reduction?
 * How does Europe's carbon emission reduction in the electricity sector compare to the transport sector?

+This project has been published on my blog: https://conscioustableblog.wordpress.com/2021/01/20/tracking-progress-on-energy-and-transport